theweekendprogrammer/theweekendprogrammer.github.io/_posts/2018-02-23-save-memory-with-cursors.md

 CLOSE my_cursor;
 ```

-Now that we see how cursors work, let's rewrite our initial example to use them.
+Let's rewrite our initial example now that we know how cursors work.

 ```php
 pg_query("BEGIN");